-It's also noticeable that the new Labor conference wording uses "charter of human rights and responsibilities" - that's the Victoria lingo for its state Act - but the best HRA in Australia is now in the ACT.
+The new Labor conference wording uses "charter of human rights and responsibilities" - that's the Victoria lingo for its state Act - but the best HRA in Australia is now in the ACT.

 There, the Labor/Greens government is introducing the principle of 'No Rights Without Remedy', which is missing from the Victorian "charter" legislation.